Kew membership FAQs

 Which membership should I choose?

-We offer a range of options to help you find the most suitable Friends of Kew membership:
+We offer a range of options to help you find the most suitable Kew membership:

-- Individual membership for one adult, plus one family guest each time you visit
+- Adult membership for one adult, plus one family guest each time you visit

-- Individual family membership for one adult and up to four children aged 4–16, plus one family guest each time you visit
+- Family membership (1 adult) for one adult and up to four children aged 4–16, plus one family guest each time you visit

-- Joint family membership for two adults living at the same address, and up to four children aged 4–16, plus one family guest per adult each time you visit
+- Family membership (2 adults) for two adults living at the same address, and up to four children aged 4–16, plus one family guest per adult each time you visit

 How much does Kew membership cost?